Carnege History, Family Crest & Coats of Arms

 Early History of the Carnege family

 This web page shows only a small excerpt of our Carnege research.
-Another 116 words (8 lines of text) covering the years 1296, 1375, 1450, 1465, 1523, 1685, 1677 and 1689 are included under the topic Early Carnege History in all our PDF Extended History products and printed products wherever possible.
+Another 116 words (8 lines of text) covering the years 1296, 1375, 1450, 1465, 1523, 1493, 1502, 1685, 1677 and 1689 are included under the topic Early Carnege History in all our PDF Extended History products and printed products wherever possible.

 Carnege Spelling Variations

 The Welsh have an extremely large amount of spelling variations of their native surnames to their credit.
 The earliest explanation for the preponderance of spelling variations is that when Welsh surnames were in Welsh and accordingly were difficult to translate into English.
 It was therefore up to the priest or the scribe taking the official records to determine how the spoken name was to be made literal.
 As time progressed, the old Brythonic names of Wales were recorded in English, which was especially problematic since the English language had extreme difficulty recording the highly inflected sounds of Cymraeg.
 Spelling variations were, however, also carried out according to an individual's design: a branch loyalty within the family, a religious adherence, or even patriotic affiliations could be indicated by spelling variations of one's name.
 The spelling variations of the name Carnege have included Cornish, Cornishe, Corniss, Cornise, Carnish, Cornich, Corniche, Cornick and many more.